 1.2 Intrinsic Sources of Predictability

 In the literature, sources of potential predictability are typically referred to as ENSO precursors, which are phenomenon or tropical Pacific climate behavior that tend to occur prior to the onset of ENSO events.
 Precursors are found on numerous timescales, spatial scales, and components of the climate system.
-For instance, the subsurface heat content buildup in the equatorial Pacific subsurface occurs on the large-scale and exhibits considerable persistence that aids in predictability (Wyrtki, 1975; Zebiak and Cane, 1987; Schneider et al., 1995; Jin, 1997; Meinen and McPhaden 2000; McPhaden, 2003).
-Subsurface heat content buildup can be forced locally in the tropical Pacific as in the work listed above or remotely, for instance via the “trade wind charging” (TWC; Anderson et al., 2013; Anderson and Perez, 2015) mechanism powered by sea level pressure changes in the North Pacific.
+For instance, subsurface heat content builds up in the equatorial Pacific subsurface on the large-scale and exhibits considerable persistence that aids in predictability (Wyrtki, 1975; Zebiak and Cane, 1987; Schneider et al., 1995; Jin, 1997; Meinen and McPhaden 2000; McPhaden, 2003).
+Subsurface heat content can be built up locally in the tropical Pacific as in the work listed above or remotely, for instance via the “trade wind charging” (TWC; Anderson et al., 2013; Anderson and Perez, 2015) mechanism powered by sea level pressure changes in the North Pacific.

 Precursors also include high frequency atmospheric noise (Kirtman and Schopf, 1998; Kug et al., 2008, 2010), synoptic and intraseasonal westerly wind bursts (WWBs; Harrison and Vecchi, 1997; McPhaden, 1999; Zhang and Gottschalk, 2002; Kug et al., 2008; Lopez et al., 2013; Lopez and Kirtman, 2013, 2014), Indian summer monsoons (Kirtman and Shukla, 2000) and mid-latitude atmospheric variability (Anderson, 2003; 2014; Vimont et al., 2003a,b; Chiang and Vimont, 2004).
 Low frequency climate variability like the Pacific Meridional Mode (PMM; Chiang and Vimont, 2004) has also been emphasized due to its robust precursor relationship with ENSO in observations, coupled models, and dynamical climate predictions (Chang et al., 2007; Zhang et al., 2009a; Larson and Kirtman, 2013; 2014).
 The PMM precursor, which has the potential to enhance ENSO predictability, is highlighted in chapters 2 and 3.
 Note that in this dissertation, intrinsic variability can include deterministic (i.e., having spatial and temporal statistics) variability, like the subsurface precursor and the PMM, and stochastic (i.e., climate state-independent) variability, as both are internal to the climate system.
 The terms “noise” and “stochastic” are defined in each chapter, when applicable.